Fulgione-group/ParaMask_Analysis/Simulations/README.md

 ## sub sampling genotypes to get
 ### subsample_var.sh
 This script takes a sample number and vcf as input and outputs a vcf with reduced sample size

+##To convert SeDuS simulations to BAM files for ngsParalog

+###create_fasta.R
+generate reference, derived sequence, and sequences for each haplotype

+###Compare_NgsParalog_to_simulated_SNPs.sh
+simulate reads with ART, mapping reads, creating SAMTOOLS pileup files, and run ngsParalog on simulations